 - A plastic tube connected to a suction device empties the uterus contents.

 - The procedure usually lasts 10-15 minutes, but you may need to stay at the clinic for a few hours to fully recover.

-As with any medical procedure, it is important to have regulations in place in the event of an emergency.
-Even still, there are risks and side effects with any operation.
+This is a medical procedure.
+Therefore, it is important to have regulations in place in the event of an emergency.
+As with any other operation, it is wise to note the possible risks and side effects.